brandon3sican/denr-tois/docs/DATABASE.md

 ## Overview
 This document describes the database schema for the DENR Travel Order Information System (TOIS).
 The system uses MySQL/MariaDB as its database management system.

+## Key Relationships

+### Employee-User Relationship
+- Each employee can have **exactly one** user account
+- Each user account can be associated with **at most one** employee
+- The admin user has a dedicated employee record
+- Employee-user relationships are enforced at both the database and application levels

 ## Sorting and Querying

 ### Employee Listings